embeddeddevroom/fosdem-2024/cfp-announcement.md

      * Indicate whether you seek a 10, 25, or 50 minute slot.
        As the CFP system is still under development there may be no dedicated place to fill this in.
-If that's the case please input this into Submission Notes field.
+If that's the case please input this into the Submission Notes field.

      * Specify additional speaker email (if any).
-The co-speaker will need create an account in order to be visible on the agenda.
+The co-speaker will need to create an account in order to be visible on the agenda.

      * Use the "Links" sub-area to your past work in the field you'd like to share.

      * This year you will need to also state the OSI-approved license of the subject of your talk.
-Although this is the mandatory requirement we still want to hear talks about:
+Although this is the mandatory requirement, we still invite talks about:
        "Reverse engineering ...", "Hacking ...", "What's inside ..."
        even if the code does not exist yet.
 If any doubts arrise don't hesitate to contact us.